ubports/docs.ubports.com/sdk/apps/qml/QtLocation/RouteManeuver.rst

 Property Documentation
 ----------------------

+.. _sdk_qtlocation_routemaneuver_direction-prop:

 +--------------------------------------------------------------------------+
 |        \ direction : enumeration                                         |
 +--------------------------------------------------------------------------+

 Describes the change in direction associated with the instruction text that is associated with a
-`RouteManeuver </sdk/apps/qml/QtLocation/RouteManeuver/>`__.

--  `RouteManeuver </sdk/apps/qml/QtLocation/RouteManeuver/>`__.NoDirection
+:ref:`RouteManeuver <sdk_qtlocation_routemaneuver>`.

+-  :ref:`RouteManeuver <sdk_qtlocation_routemaneuver>`.NoDirection - There
-   - There is no direction associated with the instruction text
+   is no direction associated with the instruction text
--  `RouteManeuver </sdk/apps/qml/QtLocation/RouteManeuver/>`__.DirectionForward
+-  :ref:`RouteManeuver <sdk_qtlocation_routemaneuver>`.DirectionForward -
-   - The instruction indicates that the direction of travel does not need to change
+   The instruction indicates that the direction of travel does not need to change
--  `RouteManeuver </sdk/apps/qml/QtLocation/RouteManeuver/>`__.DirectionBearRight
+-  :ref:`RouteManeuver <sdk_qtlocation_routemaneuver>`.DirectionBearRight -
-   - The instruction indicates that the direction of travel should bear to the right
+   The instruction indicates that the direction of travel should bear to the right
--  `RouteManeuver </sdk/apps/qml/QtLocation/RouteManeuver/>`__.DirectionLightRight
+-  :ref:`RouteManeuver <sdk_qtlocation_routemaneuver>`.DirectionLightRight
    - The instruction indicates that a light turn to the right is required
--  `RouteManeuver </sdk/apps/qml/QtLocation/RouteManeuver/>`__.DirectionRight
+-  :ref:`RouteManeuver <sdk_qtlocation_routemaneuver>`.DirectionRight - The
-   - The instruction indicates that a turn to the right is required
+   instruction indicates that a turn to the right is required
--  `RouteManeuver </sdk/apps/qml/QtLocation/RouteManeuver/>`__.DirectionHardRight
+-  :ref:`RouteManeuver <sdk_qtlocation_routemaneuver>`.DirectionHardRight -
-   - The instruction indicates that a hard turn to the right is required
+   The instruction indicates that a hard turn to the right is required
--  `RouteManeuver </sdk/apps/qml/QtLocation/RouteManeuver/>`__.DirectionUTurnRight
+-  :ref:`RouteManeuver <sdk_qtlocation_routemaneuver>`.DirectionUTurnRight
    - The instruction indicates that a u-turn to the right is required
--  `RouteManeuver </sdk/apps/qml/QtLocation/RouteManeuver/>`__.DirectionUTurnLeft
+-  :ref:`RouteManeuver <sdk_qtlocation_routemaneuver>`.DirectionUTurnLeft -
-   - The instruction indicates that a u-turn to the left is required
+   The instruction indicates that a u-turn to the left is required
--  `RouteManeuver </sdk/apps/qml/QtLocation/RouteManeuver/>`__.DirectionHardLeft
+-  :ref:`RouteManeuver <sdk_qtlocation_routemaneuver>`.DirectionHardLeft -
-   - The instruction indicates that a hard turn to the left is required
+   The instruction indicates that a hard turn to the left is required
--  `RouteManeuver </sdk/apps/qml/QtLocation/RouteManeuver/>`__.DirectionLeft
+-  :ref:`RouteManeuver <sdk_qtlocation_routemaneuver>`.DirectionLeft - The
-   - The instruction indicates that a turn to the left is required
+   instruction indicates that a turn to the left is required
--  `RouteManeuver </sdk/apps/qml/QtLocation/RouteManeuver/>`__.DirectionLightLeft
+-  :ref:`RouteManeuver <sdk_qtlocation_routemaneuver>`.DirectionLightLeft -
-   - The instruction indicates that a light turn to the left is required
+   The instruction indicates that a light turn to the left is required
--  `RouteManeuver </sdk/apps/qml/QtLocation/RouteManeuver/>`__.DirectionBearLeft
+-  :ref:`RouteManeuver <sdk_qtlocation_routemaneuver>`.DirectionBearLeft -
-   - The instruction indicates that the direction of travel should bear to the left
+   The instruction indicates that the direction of travel should bear to the left

 |

+.. _sdk_qtlocation_routemaneuver_distanceToNextInstruction-prop:

 +--------------------------------------------------------------------------+
 |        \ distanceToNextInstruction : real                                |